UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Gexa Energy and Chariot Energy provide service across major deregulated utility zones in Texas, including Oncor, CenterPoint, AEP Texas, and TNMP.

-Before diving into plan details, you must confirm that these providers service your specific address.
+Before diving into the deepest plan details, you must confirm that these providers service your specific address.
 In Texas, retail electric providers operate within distinct Transmission and Distribution Service Provider (TDSP) territories.
 Both Gexa Energy and Chariot Energy offer plans across major deregulated utility zones, including Oncor (DallasFort Worth), CenterPoint Energy (Houston), AEP Texas (Central and South Texas), and Texas-New Mexico Power (TNMP).
 You can easily verify availability in your exact zip code by visiting the official Power To Choose website.

 Illustration comparing national Renewable Energy Certificates (RECs) with local Texas solar energy sourcing.